aide-examples/aide-quiz/README.md

-# Quiz-App - Interactive Quiz Application
+# AIDE - Quiz

 Professional quiz application for educators with live session management, automatic grading, and comprehensive statistics.
 Try the [LIVE DEMO](https://followthescore.org/aide-quiz) ..

+This project is part of [AIDE examples](https://github.com/aide-examples) - a series of applications built almost completely with agentic coding.

 ---